How to Protect Retirement Accounts from Creditors and Lawsuits

 How Federal Law Protects IRAs in Bankruptcy

-Traditional IRAs and Roth IRAs receive federal bankruptcy protection under the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA), but the protection is capped.
-The current exemption limit is $1,512,350 as of 2025, adjusted for inflation every three years.
+Traditional IRAs and Roth IRAs receive federal bankruptcy protection under the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, but the protection is capped.
+The current exemption limit is $1,711,975 as of April 2025, adjusted for inflation every three years.

-Rollover IRAs, accounts funded entirely from a prior ERISA-qualified plan, receive unlimited bankruptcy protection.
+Rollover IRAs funded entirely from a prior ERISA-qualified plan receive unlimited bankruptcy protection.
 The unlimited exemption recognizes that the funds originated in a fully protected plan.
 But this unlimited protection depends on keeping rollover funds separate from contributory IRA funds.
+Commingling the two collapses the unlimited rollover exemption into the capped amount.

 SEP IRAs and SIMPLE IRAs also receive unlimited bankruptcy protection, similar to ERISA plans, because they are employer-established plans under Internal Revenue Code Section 408.

 Federal bankruptcy law protects IRAs only in bankruptcy proceedings.
-In a state court lawsuit, federal law does not protect IRAs at all.
+In a state court lawsuit where the debtor has not filed for bankruptcy, federal law does not protect IRAs at all.
 State law controls.

 How State Law Protects IRAs from Lawsuits